DF/HCC Initiative to Eliminate Cancer Disparities

 Student Training Programs

-The DF/HCC Young Empowered Students for Continued Research Engagement (YES for CURE) program is a 2.5 YEAR program providing training experiences for high school and undergraduate students from underrepresented minority populations interested in a career in science or research.
+The DF/HCC Young Empowered Students for Continued Research Engagement (YES for CURE) program is a 2.5 YEAR program providing training experiences for high school and undergraduate students interested in a career in science or research.
 Students engage in hands-on, mentored research with basic, clinical, population science or nursing research investigators in research environments within DF/HCC.

-The HBCU Continuing Umbrella of Research Experiences (CURE) program is a highly competitive 12 WEEK summer program for undergraduate students attending a historically black college or university.
+The Summer-Only Continuing Umbrella of Research Experiences for HBCU, MSI, TCU, HSI (CURE HBCU/MSI/TCU/HSI) program is a highly competitive 12 WEEK summer program for undergraduate students attending an Historically Black College or University (HBCU), Minority Serving Institution (MSI), Tribal College or University (TCU) or Hispanic Serving Institution (HSI).
 Accepted students conduct hands-on, mentored basic, nursing, clinical and/or population science research at DF/HCC.
 Additionally, housing and transportation costs are covered.

 Do you have questions or are you experiencing technical difficulties?
 Please contact iecd@partners.org.